specify/specify6/README.md

 --license=FLOAT:specify6-prod.nhm.ku.edu` after installing Install4J.

-The path to Install4J must be provided to the Ant build through the `-Dinstall4j.dir=/path/to/install4j` parameter.
+The path to Install4J must be provided to the Ant build through the `-Dinstall4j.dir=/path/to/install4j` parameter unless Install4J is at the default location `$HOME/install4j5`.

 The following Ant build targets are available for packaging: